 BIO 360.
 CELL AND MOLECULAR BIOLOGY I. A detailed look at the structure and function of cells, and the molecular biology of cells and multicellular organism.
 The laboratory portion of the class will introduce students to the techniques of modern cell and molecular biology laboratories, as well as to the foundations of cell and molecular biology research, through both directed and independent projects.
 Prerequisite: BIO 245.
 (F-STT).
+4 credits

 BIO 361.
 BIOINFORMATICS.
 In this interdisciplinary course, students learn a variety of computational techniques to distill information from biological data.
 Students apply these techniques to genome-scale data sets to investigate questions in biology.
 Three hours of lecture and three hours of lab per week.
 Prerequisites: All students must have passed BIO 141-142 and CSC 117-118 and MAT 143-153; in addition, all students must have passed either (BIO 245 and BIO 223) or (8 credits of 200-level CSC courses) or (MAT 233 and MAT 261).
 (Also listed as CSC 361 and MAT 361).
 (S-DEM).
+4 credits

 BIO 370.
 EVOLUTION.
 Concepts of organic evolution; evidence for, and implications.
 3 lectures weekly.
 Prerequisite: BIO 245.
 Generally offered in alternate years.
 (ALT-O-STT).
+3 credits

-3 credits are required to attend selected presentations by faculty, visiting scholars and science majors.
+BIO 397.
+JUNIOR SCIENCE SEMINAR I. Introduces basic strategies and techniques for locating and presenting scientific information.
+Students conduct bibliographic searches of scientific literature.
+Students are required to attend selected presentations by faculty, visiting scholars and science majors.
 This course presents opportunities for exposure to scientific topics not normally covered in class and for the development of scientific thinking.
 Two 50-minute sessions per week.
 Junior standing as a biology major; approved study plan on file with the biology program.
 (F-STT).